projectsveltos/.github/profile/README.md

 </p>

-If you like Sveltos, please [star](https://github.com/projectsveltos/addon-controller) [:star:](https://github.com/projectsveltos/addon-controller) the project on GitHub!
-This will help other people find it and learn more about it.
+👉 If you like Sveltos or to get updates, [⭐️ star](https://github.com/projectsveltos/addon-controller/stargazers) Sveltos.

 ## Add-ons deployment